pvl/blog4/content/extrusions/Extrusion 06.24.md

   - honcho
   - philosophy
 ---
-*Extrusions is a periodic shortform synthesis of what we've been chewing on recently at Plastic Labs--you can [subscribe here](https://plasticlabs.typeform.com/extrusions)*
+> [!custom] *Extrusions is a periodic shortform synthesis of what we've been chewing on recently at Plastic Labs--you can [subscribe here](https://plasticlabs.typeform.com/extrusions)*

 # Cope Is the Canary, but Context Is Key (for The End of Software)